Best Halo Infinite Weapons: Halo Infinite Guns List

 The Heatwave is a revamped version of the Scattershot from Halo 4 and Halo 5: Guardians.
 Projectiles fired from the Heatwave will ricochet around, making it ideal for tight corridors.
 The Heatwave has two firing modes, horizontal and vertical.
 Horizontal is suited for general usage and when you’re just hoping to hit a couple of bank shots on random targets.
 The vertical firing mode is better for hunting down single targets at close range.

-Fuse the Mauler with a vintage revolver and you have the Mangler.
-This slow-firing precision weapon requires pinpoint aim to be effective.
+Fuse the Mauler with a vintage revolver, and you have the Mangler.
+This slow-firing precision weapon requires pinpoint accuracy to be effective.
 The Mangler is capable of taking down enemies with three well-placed headshots.
 However, a missed shot or two will likely leave you dead in the water vs. some of the easier to use Halo Infinite weapons.

 The MK50 Sidekick is essentially the standard UNSC pistol under a different name.
 The MK50 Sidekick features a 12-round magazine with a solid rate of fire.
 As the name suggests, the MK50 Sidekick is better suited as a secondary weapon than a primary.